Evans & Sutherland: History

-The company was founded in 1968 by David C. Evans and Ivan Sutherland, professors in the Computer Science Department at the University of Utah. who were pioneers in computer graphics technology.
+The company was founded in 1968 by David C. Evans and Ivan Sutherland, professors in the Computer Science Department at the University of Utah and pioneers in computer graphics technology.
 They formed the company to produce hardware to run the systems being developed in the university, working from an abandoned barracks on the university grounds.
 The company was later housed in the University of Utah Research Park.
 Most of the employees were active or former students, and included Jim Clark, who started Silicon Graphics, Ed Catmull, co-founder of Pixar, and John Warnock, founder of Adobe.

 In the early 1970s they purchased General Electric's flight simulator division and formed a partnership with Rediffusion Simulation, a UK-based flight simulator company, to design and build digital flight simulators.
 For the next three decades this was E&S's primary market, delivering display systems with enough brightness to light up a simulator cockpit to daytime light levels.
 These simulators were used for training in in-flight refueling, carrier landing, AWACS, and B52.

 Later in the 1970s the company expanded their line of simulation systems, first building a five-projector graphics system to simulate a ship steaming into New York Harbor and through its surroundings.
 This graphics system was installed on the mock-up of a ship's bridge and used to train ship's pilots how to navigate into and out of New York Harbor.
 The project, called CAORF (Computer Aided Operations Research Facility), was built for the US Maritime Academy.
 The project paved the way for other visual simulation systems including a NASA Space Shuttle manipulator arm, EVS, submarine periscope and space station docking simulators.

 Starting in 1969, E&S produced the LDS-1 (Line Drawing System-1), and later the Picture System 1, 2 and PS300 series.
 These unique "calligraphic" (analog vector drawing) color displays had depth cueing and could draw large wireframe models and manipulate (rotate, shift, zoom) them in real time.
 They were used both in chemistry by pharmaceutical companies to visualize large molecules such as enzymes or polynucleotides, and by aerospace companies, such as Boeing, McDonnell-Douglas and others, to design aircraft.

 The Evans & Sutherland Shaded Picture System was introduced in 1973, and was the first commercially available product capable of producing real-time, shaded hidden-line 3D graphics.
 It was extremely expensive and could only produce black-and-white images at a resolution of 256x256.

 The end of the Picture System line came in the late 1980s, when raster devices on workstations could render anti-aliased lines faster.

 In 1978 the company went public with a listing on NASDAQ.